SkelliBoi/Humble-Warden/README.md

 You will need a clean installation of the game.

 1. First, uninstall the game from Steam.
 Make sure that your installation folder is completely empty.
-Delete any files still left in the install folder (steamapps/common/Dragon Age Ultimate Edition).
+Delete any files still left in the install folder ("steamapps/common/Dragon Age Ultimate Edition").

 2. Install Dragon Age: Origins - Ultimate Edition.
 You will need the most recent version of the game, with all of the DLC's available.

 3. Run the game once, and choose "Configure".
 In the Video Settings, choose your settings (16:9, 1920x1080 recommended).

 4. Go to the main menu, check the "Other Campaigns" option, and exit.
-(If the "other campaigns" button is darkened, exit the game and navigate to steamapps\common\Dragon Age Ultimate Edition\redist, and run DAOU_UpdateAddinsXML_Steam.exe.)
+(If the "other campaigns" button is darkened, exit the game and navigate to "steamapps\common\Dragon Age Ultimate Edition\redist", and run "DAOU_UpdateAddinsXML_Steam.exe".)

-## Install Just a Humble Warden via Wabbajack
+## Install "Just a Humble Warden" via Wabbajack

 Now, you must install the modlist using Wabbajack.